gspider8/CS540-OceanFront/README.md

 "c:\Program Files\PostgreSQL\13\bin\psql.exe" -U postgres -d spatial -f create_hydrology.sql

-## Steps I took to edit hydrology shapefile to have a better oceanfront
+## Steps I took to edit hydrology shapefile to have a better ocean front
 Setting up environment<br>
 1. Right click settings to ensure snapping and digitizing toolbars are available
 2. Right click hydrology layer and toggle editing to on (a pencil should appear over the symbology icon)